Reflection on The Ritz-Carlton Carlton Hotel

 The company employs individuals from diverse cultures.
 For instance, the company hires different individuals despite their race or their country of origin.
 This has contributed a lot to its success.
 There are various advantages that the company enjoys as a result of embracing cultural diversity.
 It has been able to enjoy great collaboration and creativity among its diverse population.
 Correspondingly, the hotel has been able to enjoy good reputation for engaging in fair recruiting practices (Wolff & Wimberly, 2013).
 The fair practices also make it easy for the company to access a large number of job applicants whenever a vacancy arises.
 This enables the management to choose the best talent in the market.
 Equally, the company has also been able to attract more customers as a result of practicing cultural diversity.
 Basically, customers are normally attracted to hotels that are all-inclusive in terms of their employees (Walker & Miller, 2010).

 There are a number of disadvantages that have been associated with cultural diversity.
 For example, conflicts normally arise in the company as a result of employees having different moral views on different things.
 There are times when minorities in the company feel excluded or inferior.
 This has led to the management in the company ensuring that minorities are well represented.
 Language has also been a major problem to ensuring diversity.
-The Reds Carlton hotel has also incurred more costs relating to hiring diversity experts (Walker & Miller, 2010).
+The Ritz-Carlton hotel has also incurred more costs relating to hiring diversity experts (Walker & Miller, 2010).

 Need to buy essay writing?
 We want to make it all easier for you!